-The needs assessment identified low-income seniors as a population at significant risk within SCC.
+The needs assessment identified low-income seniors as a population at significant risk within the SCC.
 The number of older adults (65+) living at, near, or below poverty in SCC has increased in the last 15 years.
 In 2000, approximately 9,800 older adults age 65 or older were living below poverty, 6% of the local senior population.
-Since then, 2014 American Community Survey data indicate that number has almost doubled, with an estimated 18,058 county seniors age 65 or older living below Federal Poverty Level (FPL), nearly 9% of the SCC older adult population.135 Furthermore, almost 1 in 5 (17%) SCC seniors live near or below poverty, earning or receiving an income at less than 1.50 times the FPL.136 Additionally, data from the 2011 Elder Economic Security Standard Index, or Elder Index, report that nearly half (49%) of SCC seniors age 65 and older are living at or below means necessary to live adequately, as compared to only 17% identified at less than 1.50 times the FPL (See Figure 1).137
+Since then, 2014 American Community Survey data indicate that number has almost doubled, with an estimated 18,058 county seniors age 65 or older living below Federal Poverty Level (FPL), nearly 9% of the SCC older adult population.137

-In addition to the increasing number of seniors approaching poverty among SCC and the state of California, housing prices and affordability of housing have become a more prevalent issue within the SCC senior population.
-In recent years, the availability of affordable housing units for the very low-income and extremely low-income households has increased substantially, yet the increase has not been able to keep up with the increasing demand for affordable housing units.
-2014 data reveals that nearly 60% of very low-income households in SCC pay more than 50% of their income in rent.
-Of these extremely low-income households that have difficulties paying for housing costs, 50% of the residents are elderly or disabled.
-According to a 2014 National Low Income Housing Coalition report, SCC is among the top five most expensive metro rental markets in California and data show that since 2005, median rent prices have increased by 10% while median income has increased by merely 1%.
+Furthermore, almost 1 in 5 (17%) SCC seniors live near or below poverty, earning or receiving an income at less than 1.50 times the FPL.138 substantially, and yet the increase has not been able to keep up with the increasing demand for affordable housing units.
+2014 data reveal that nearly 60% of very low-income households in SCC pay more than 50% of their income in rent.140 Of these extremely low-income households that have difficulties paying for housing costs, 50% are elderly or disabled.141 According to a 2014